60006381/computer-c--final/README.md

 # Installation
+The files that need to be downloaded can be found in the repositorie

 Once the correct files are downloaded, The files then have to be saved into the same storage as it will allow the files to interact with each other, I recommend the desktop of the computer.
 Once you are done with that, use a C++ program to run the  Run the program. when it compiles it will show the following statement.

 Enter the number of the day: